Littal/GettingCleaningDataProject/README.md

 The project data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
-The data was originally obtained from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The following description was found at that site:
+The data was originally obtained from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The following description was found at that site, and is valuable for understanding the work flow and output of this project:

 	The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 	Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.